amitoolatepodcast-lang/dream-life-calculator/README.md

 ## ℹ️ About
 Created for listeners of the *Am I Too Late?* podcast to make money management simpler.
-No sign-ups, no fees — just a free tool to get started.
+Just a free tool to get started.

 ---